ProcessEight/magento-2-professional-developer-certification/README.md

 # Magento 2 Professional Developer Certification

+**Note that the Magento version included in this project (2.2.5) is broken and cannot be upgraded to 2.3.1.
+Therefore, use a separate installation of Magento 2.3.1 instead.**

 ## Introduction

 The Magento 2 Certified Professional Developer exam is designed to validate the skills and knowledge needed to customize Magento 2 in the areas of: